TEST - EMERGENCY MESSAGE - TEST

 Once enrolled at South, students can use the scholarship towards any credit-bearing transfer or professional/technical degree, certificate program, as well as basic ESL and ABE.
 Students must be enrolled full-time in these programs at South Seattle College to receive the scholarship.

 The scholarship covers the remaining tuition balance that other aid does not cover for the academic year (fall, winter, and spring—scholarship does not cover summer quarter).
 The scholarship does not cover fees, textbooks, or supplies.
-In addition to the scholarship, 13th Year Scholars have additional academic resources that are available to ensure their success at SSCC.
+In addition to the scholarship, 13th Year Scholars have additional academic resources that are available to ensure their success at SSC.
 Take advantage of this unique opportunity available to Chief Sealth, Cleveland, and Rainier Beach High School seniors!

 To receive the 13th Year Promise Scholarship, students must complete each of the following requirements by their respective deadlines (listed on the scholarship application and timeline):

 The 13th Year Promise Scholarship covers tuition for one academic year.
 The Scholarship is a "last dollar scholarship," meaning that any eligible financial aid will be applied first, and then the 13th Year Scholarship will cover any remaining unpaid tuition.
-The scholarship only covers the first three quarters (fall, winter, and spring) attended at South Seattle Community College and cannot be dispersed or saved for summer quarter or future quarters at South.
+The scholarship only covers the first three quarters (fall, winter, and spring) attended at South Seattle College and cannot be dispersed or saved for summer quarter or future quarters at South.
 If you do not attend South during any of the three quarters of eligibility, the scholarship cannot be recovered.

 Note that the scholarship does not cover fees, textbooks, supplies, or other expenses.
 Note that these expenses may be covered by financial aid or other funding sources available at SSCC.
 You can view current tuition and fee rates listed.

 The scholarship can cover any credit-bearing transfer or professional/technical degree, certificate program, as well as basic ESL and ABE at South Seattle College.
-Students must be enrolled full-time (between 12-15 credits) in these programs at South Seattle Community College to receive the scholarship and maintain the same Satisfactory Academic Progress standards as set by the Financial Aid Office.
+Students must be enrolled full-time (between 12-15 credits) in these programs at South Seattle College to receive the scholarship and maintain the same Satisfactory Academic Progress standards as set by the Financial Aid Office.

 The Scholarship can also cover tuition of South Seattle College Study Abroad programs between 12-15 credits.”